Birsa Munda: Tribal movement

 It is said that around 7000 men and women assembled around Christmas of 1899, to herald the Ulgulaan (Great Tumult) which soon spread to Khunti, Tamar, Basia, and Ranchi.
 The Anglican Mission at Murhu and the Roman Catholic Mission at Sarwada were the main targets.
 The Birsaits openly declared that the real enemies were the British and not Christian Mundas and called for a decisive war against the British.
-He allegedly urged the killing of Thikadars and Jagirdars and Rajas and Hakims and Christians and promised that the guns and bullets would turn to water.
+He allegedly urged the killing of Thikadars, Jagirdars, Rajas, Hakims and Christians and promised that the guns and bullets would turn to water.
 For two years, they attacked places loyal to the British.

 On Christmas Eve of 1899, Birsa's followers tried to burn down churches in Ranchi and Singhabhum.
 On 5 January 1900, Birsa's followers killed two police constables at Etkedih.
 On 7 January, they attacked the Khunti police station, killing a constable and razing the houses of local shopkeepers.
 The local commissioner, A. Fobes, and deputy commissioner, H.C.
 Streattfield, rushed to Khunti with a force of 150 men to suppress the growing rebellion.
 The colonial administration also set a reward of Rs 500 for Birsa.
 The troops under the command of Fobes and Streattfield attacked and defeated Munda's guerillas at Dumbari Hill, though Munda himself escaped to the Singhbum hills.

 He was arrested at Jamkopai forest in Chakradharpur on 3 February 1900.
 According to Deputy commissioner Ranchi, vide letter, 460 tribals were made accused in 15 different criminal cases, out of which 63 were convicted.
 One was sentenced to death, 39 to transportation for life and 23 to imprisoned for terms up to fourteen years.
 There were six deaths, including that of Birsa Munda in the prison during trials.
 Birsa Munda died in jail on 9 June 1900.
 After his death, the movement faded out.
 In 1908, the colonial government introduced the Chotanagpur Tenancy Act (CNT), which prohibits the transfer of tribal land to non-tribals.

 Birsa Munda's arrest was a major achievement for the British.
 On 6 February 1900, Bengal’s Lieutenant Governor informed the Home Department via telegram.
 On 8 February the news was shared with Sir Arthur Godley in London.
 Earlier, on 9 January 1900, police fired on Birsa's supporters at Sail Rakab Hill in Dumari, but the death toll remains unknown.